insect-morphology/colao/README.md

 https://github.com/insect-morphology/colao

-When it is submitted, approved and incrporated by the [OBO Foundry](http://www.obofoundry.org/), it will be available at http://purl.obolibrary.org/obo/colao.owl.
-As of May 20, 2021 the submission process has not been initiated.
+This ontology was submitted for [OBO Foundry](http://www.obofoundry.org/) approval on [November 17, 2021](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/1665).
+Once it is approved and ingesteded by the OBO Foundry, it will be available at http://purl.obolibrary.org/obo/colao.owl.

-### Editors' version

-Editors of this ontology should use the edit version, [src/ontology/colao-edit.owl](src/ontology/colao-edit.owl)
+### How to contribute

+There are three main ways to contribute:
+1. **As an editor**: It requires some familiarity with GitHub, learning how to use [Protégé](https://protege.stanford.edu/), and understanding how the terms are organized, defined, and annotated.
+This link provides general instructions on [how to edit AISM-based ontologies](https://github.com/insect-morphology/Manual#ontology-editor-tasks).
+Editors of this ontology should use the edit version: [src/ontology/colao-edit.owl](src/ontology/colao-edit.owl).

+2. **As a reviewer and content provider**: The Coleoptera Anatomy Ontology is currently available via [BioPortal](https://bioportal.bioontology.org/ontologies/COLAO), where terms can be searched and annotations for each term can be found.
+Check for correctness and completeness, and provide information regarding new terms or additional definitions or sources.
+Then [create an issue in this repository](https://github.com/insect-morphology/colao/issues) or email Jennifer Girón at entiminae@gmail.com providing that information.

+4. **As an image contributor**: Share with us links to annotated, openly available images illustrating anatomical terms in your group of study.
+These links can be used for annotating terms and will be credited to the image provider.
+Instructions for image annotation will be provided.

 ## Contact

 Please use this GitHub repository's [Issue tracker](https://github.com/insect-morphology/colao/issues) to request new terms/classes or report errors or specific concerns related to the ontology.
-You can also fork this repository to start contributing.
-Follow the instructions for contributors, specifically for editors, in the [How to create AISM-based insect anatomy ontologies using the Ontology Development Kit (ODK) and edit them in Protégé](https://github.com/insect-morphology/Manual).
+You can also contact the ontology manager: [Jennifer C. Girón](https://github.com/JCGiron).

 ## Collaborators
 - [István Mikó](https://github.com/teleaslamellatus)